Black bearded saki: Anatomy and morphology

 The black bearded saki can be identified by its thick black hair, distinctive beard that shapes the face, and a bushy fox-like tail.
 The tail is non-prehensible and it uses quadrupedal movement for locomotion.
 The black bearded saki has some yellowish-brown highlights around the back and shoulders and can weigh from 2 to 4 kg.
 Males are slightly larger than females and also have a bulging forehead.
 Formerly the red-backed, brown-backed and Uta Hick's bearded sakis, the other member of the genus Chiropotes, were classified as subspecies or taxonomically insignificant variations of the same species called the bearded saki, but based on pelage differences and molecular analysis it has been recommended to treat them as separate species.
 The black bearded saki is the only dark-nosed species of bearded saki with a blackish back, though some females and juveniles have a paler, brownish back.
 The teeth have evolved for seed predation: these dental adaptations allow then to crack and access seeds in extremely hard pods.
 They open hard-shelled fruits in a specialized, efficient process using their teeth.

 Behavior

 Diet

 Chiropotes skull showing teeth adaptation for hard seed predation.

-The black bearded saki is highly frugivorous, specialized in seed predation as 90% of its diet comes from fruits and seeds.
+The black bearded saki is highly frugivorous, specialized in seed predation, as 90% of their diet comes from fruits and seeds.
+They use their strong canine teeth to crack open hard shells of fruits and nuts, enabling them to access the unripe seeds inside the fruits.
 This species feeds mostly on plants of the families Sapotaceae, Lecythidaceae, and Chrysobalanaceae, but it is known to feed on more than 100 species and is able to adapt its diet.
-It complements its diet with fleshy fruits and small insects.
-This bearded saki uses its strong canine teeth to crack open hard shells of fruits and nuts, enabling it to access the unripe seeds inside the fruits.
+These monkeys also eat small insects.

 Social behavior

-It is a social animal, commonly grooming and playing with one another, even with other primate species.
+Saki monkeys are social animals, commonly grooming and playing with one another, even with other primate species.
 The black bearded saki can be found in troops of 20 to 30 individuals.
 Individuals of a troop will separate and rejoin throughout the day, have large home ranges, and travel long distances daily.